kimdukgyoo/kimdukgyoo.github.io/index.md

 * <a href="http://ssrn.com/abstract=2745071" target="_blank"> The Coin Strategy and Charitable Giving</a>
 A shorter summary: I ran a field experiment on charitable giving.
 16,000 solitication letters were sent, and only one donation was received.
 I still like the idea and the experimental design though.

+## Teaching
+I teach Public Choice Theory in every fall semester for Bachelors, and Public Economics in every spring semester for Masters.

 <!--
 ## Upcoming schedules
 - 11/9--11/12, Dallas Texas (Midwest Theory Conference)